databricks-industry-solutions/security-analysis-tool/docs/setup.md

 **Note**: SAT creates a new **security_analysis** databses and Delta tables.

 If you are an existing SAT user please run the following command to reset your Database in your DBSQL SQL Editor.

   ```
     drop  database security_analysis cascade
    ```
-Please make sure you are using - in all secret key names as opposed to _ .
+Please make sure you are using char - in all secret key names as opposed to char _ .

-**Note**: SAT can be setup as Terraform based deployment, if you use Terrafrom please please prefer instructions:
+**Note**: SAT can be setup as Terraform based deployment, if you use Terrafrom in your organization please please prefer Terrafrom instructions:
 * [SAT AWS Terraform deployment](https://github.com/databricks-industry-solutions/security-analysis-tool/blob/main/terraform/aws/TERRAFORM_AWS.md)
 * [SAT Azure Terraform deployment](https://github.com/databricks-industry-solutions/security-analysis-tool/blob/main/terraform/azure/TERRAFORM_Azure.md)
 * [SAT GCP Terraform deployment](https://github.com/databricks-industry-solutions/security-analysis-tool/blob/main/terraform/gcp/TERRAFORM_GCP.md)